| Read Time: 7 minutes

 • Fear-induced aggression – reacting when the dog feels threatened

-Factors That Contribute to Aggresive Dog Behavior
+Factors Contributing to Aggresive Dog Behavior

 Aggression usually comes from a mix of influences: